 Choose Great Lakes Metal Finishing for Trivalent Passivation

 As evidenced by its increasing adoption, trivalent passivates as an intermediate stage is an ideal alternative to hexavalent chromium.
-GLMF specializes in trivalent passivation for zinc and yellow, zinc and clear, zinc and black, and other finishing processes to meet our customer’s specifications.
+GLMF specializes in trivalent passivation for zinc and yellow, zinc and clear, zinc and black, zinc and olive drab, zinc nickel, stainless steel passivation, and other finishing processes to meet our customer’s specifications.
 We offer many plating methods for various industries and offer the best available technology while reducing excessive costs.
 When Great Lakes Metal Finishing uses trivalent passivates and applies it to a zinc alloy, it can achieve suitable or superior corrosion protection when compared to hexavalent chromium passivation.